marcoandre1/marcoandre1.github.io/README.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - Icons from [Heroicons](https://heroicons.dev/)
 - [react-snap](https://github.com/stereobooster/react-snap)
-- And all the other amazing dependencies referenced in this README.
+- And all the other amazing dependencies referenced in this **README**.